nicklockwood/layout/README.md

 ## Geometry

-Because Layout manages the view frame automatically, direct manipulation of the view's frame, bounds and position via expressions is not permitted - you should use the `top`/`left`/`bottom`/`right`/`width`/`height` expressions instead.
+Because Layout manages the view frame automatically, direct manipulation of the view's `frame` or `bounds` is not permitted - you should use the `top`, `left`, `bottom`, `right`, `width`, `height`, `center.x` and `center.y` expressions instead.
 However, there are other geometric properties that do not directly affect the frame, and many of these *are* available to be set via expressions, for example:

 * contentSize
 * contentInset